tuffnerdstuff/Pico/content-sample/index.md

 Please note that Pico loads config files in a special way you should be aware of.
 First of all it loads the main config file `config/config.yml`, and then any other `*.yml` file in Pico's `config` dir in alphabetical order.
-The file order is crucial: Configiguration values which have been set already, cannot be overwritten by a succeeding file.
+The file order is crucial: Configuration values which have been set already, cannot be overwritten by a succeeding file.
 For example, if you set `site_title: Pico` in `config/a.yml` and `site_title: My awesome site!` in `config/b.yml`, your site title will be "Pico".